-Academic Fresh Start is a plan of academic forgiveness provided for students who have demonstrated academic responsibility following their return point average (GPA) and credit hours toward graduation to be based only on work done after returning to college.
+Academic Fresh Start is a plan of academic forgiveness provided for students who have demonstrated academic responsibility following their return to college.
+Academic Fresh Start allows the calculation of the grac point average (GPA) and credit hours toward graduation to be based only on work done after returning to college.